-Register Syncfusion License Key in a Razor Class Library Application
+Register a Syncfusion® license key in a Razor Class Library App

 Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR LICENSE KEY");